jamesmogoi/oop/assignment sad.md

 **1. Foundation of System Success**

 - Requirements determination is "single-most critical aspect of entire SDLC"
-- Incorrect/incomplete requirements = primary cause of project failure
+- Incorrect/incomplete requirements = primary cause of project failu-re
 - 2014 survey: "Clear statements of requirements" ranked as top success factor
 - Changes become exponentially more expensive in later phases